nimaaref/RetailCustomerAnalysis/README.md

 # Retail Customer Analysis
-This report is an analysis of the [Online Retail II Dataset found on the University of California Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Online+Retail+II) in order analyze the current state of the business, how we are retaining our customers and clustering our customers into High-Value, Mid-Value, and Low-Value categories in order to improve marketing efforts. <br>
+This report is an analysis of the [Online Retail II Dataset found on the University of California Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Online+Retail+II) in order analyze the current state of the business, how they are retaining their customers and clustering our customers into High-Value, Mid-Value, and Low-Value categories in order to improve marketing efforts. <br>

 A **classification model**  was created to predict in the future if a customer will be High-Value, Mid-Value, or Low-Value.